codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-android-issues.md

 ### Java heap space out of memory error for M1 builds

 **Description**:
-Builds succeed on Mac pro machines but fail on M1 machines with the below error.
+Builds succeed on Mac Pro machines but fail on M1 machines with the below error.

 ```bash
 ERROR:: R8: java.lang.OutOfMemoryError: Java heap space